'Freedom for political prisoners,' Catalan separatists chant on election eve

 “We have to be imaginative,” she said.
 “We have to do things that have impact in the world,” she added, arguing that separatists were not taken into account in the rest of Spain.

-But away from the protests, some Barcelona residents were skeptical that things could change for the region, where separatism is a highly divisive issue.
+But away from the protests, some Barcelona residents were sceptical that things could change for the region, where separatism is a highly divisive issue.

 “I see (it as) very complicated for the situation in Catalonia to be resolved, because at the national level, that is to say at the Spanish level, I do not see that there is a great desire to do it,” said Maria Rodriguez, a 33-year old actress.